RuneRost/Astro-RT/README.md

 </p>

 Radiative transfer is a cornerstone of computational astrophysics, providing the essential link between physical models and observational diagnostics.
-Simulating the propagation of radiation requires solving the radiative transfer equation (RTE), which, due to its high dimensionality, is computationally expensive to solve numerically [Buck et al., 2017](https://arxiv.org/abs/1612.05277).
+Simulating the propagation of radiation requires solving the radiative transfer equation (RTE), which, due to its high dimensionality, is computationally expensive to solve numerically ([Buck et al., 2017](https://arxiv.org/abs/1612.05277)).
 Accurate solutions require fine resolution, leading to significant challenges in terms of memory and computing time, particularly in multi-dimensional or time-dependent simulations.
 Proposed numerical methods often suffer from high computational costs, dimensionality issues, or instability while traditional deep learning approaches often struggle with generalization across discretizations and parameter settings,